Full BASIC: Program editing

 Like previous versions of BASIC, Full BASIC was designed to work in a line editor environment and thus uses line numbers to indicate individual or ranges of lines to be edited or removed.
 Line numbers could range from 1 to 50,000, in contrast to Minimal which was 0 through 9999.
 This meant that valid Minimal programs using line 0 were invalid in Full.
 Logical lines were at least 132 characters long.
 Logical lines could be extended across several physical lines using the "continuation character", the ampersand.
 Unfortunately, the ampersand was also selected as the string concatenation operator, which complicated the parser.

 Additional editing commands included RENUMBER and DELETE, which by this time were common on newer microcomputer dialects.
 A new concept was EXTRACT, which copied a range of lines into a new file and deleted them from the original program, allowing them to be extracted to a subprogram.
 These could then be invoked using the CHAIN command.
-CHAIN could also include an optional WITH followed by a list of parameters, in which case it was expected to return a value in a variable with the same name as the program (see functions below).
+CHAIN could also include an optional WITH followed by a list of parameters, in which case it was expected to return a value in a variable with the same name as the program (see "Structure", below).